Science ASSIST recommends that sodium metal is:

 - Toxic hazard: Upon combustion in air both red and white phosphorus produce highly toxic phosphorus pentoxide.
 In water with low oxygen content may produce phosphine.
 Therefore inhaling the fumes should be avoided at all times.

-- Security hazard: Phosphorus is listed as a chemical of security concern and a drug precursor, category 1. see: https://www.nationalsecurity.gov.au/Securityandyourcommunity/ChemicalSec...
-Code of Practice for Supply Diversion into Illicit Drug Manufacture.
+- Security hazard: Phosphorus is listed as a chemical of security concern and a drug precursor, category 1. see: https://www.nationalsecurity.gov.au/Securityandyourcommunity/ChemicalSec... and Code of Practice for Supply Diversion into Illicit Drug Manufacture.

 Science ASSIST strongly recommends the disposal of phosphorus by a licenced chemical disposal contractor.
 See our list of School science suppliers for contact details.